mrhm-dev/full-stack-army/resources/lecture-103/README.md

 OAuth 2.0 involves several key entities:

 1. Resource Owner: The user who owns the protected resources (e.g,. a website user or an application user).
-2. Client: The application or service that want sto access the user's protected resources.
+2. Client: The application or service that wants to access the user's protected resources.
 3. Authorization Server: The server that hosts the protected resources the client wants to access.
 4. Resource Server: The server that hosts the protected resources the client wants to access.